Azure/typespec-azure/packages/typespec-client-generator-core/README.md

 #### `@clientNamespace`

-Changes the namespace of a client, or model generated in the client SDK
+Changes the namespace of a client, model, enum or union generated in the client SDK.
+By default, the client namespace for them will follow the TypeSpec namespace.

 ```typespec
 @Azure.ClientGenerator.Core.clientNamespace(rename: valueof string, scope?: valueof string)